K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 ### Basic NodeJS

+#### Web Server

+Initialize the NodeJS workspace by `npm init -y` first.
 All NodeJS files will take the following steps above all &mdash;

 **Step 1** &mdash; import the HTTP module.